DanielGRasmussen/todo-fullstack/README.md

 # ToDo Web App

-This is a web app developed using React for managing a to-do list.
+This is a web app developed using React for managing a todo list.

 ## Installation